FHTW-HWSE/projekt-gruppe19/README.md

 ### Test cases:

-- Test Case: Seat assignment
+- TEST CASE: Seat assignment
   - GIVEN: a professor wants to assign an available seat to a student that is not yet assigned
   - WHEN: the non-assigned student ID and the available seat's row and column are entered
   - THEN: a seat is assigned

-- Test Case: Unavailable seat
+- TEST CASE: Unavailable seat
   - GIVEN: a professor wants to assign an unavailable seat to a student that is not yet assigned
   - WHEN: the non-assigned student ID and the unavailable seat's row and column are entered
   - THEN: an error message will be put out

-- Test Case: Student ID already assigned
+- TEST CASE: Student ID already assigned
   - GIVEN: a professor wants to assign a seat to a student that is already assigned
   - WHEN: the assigned student ID is entered
   - THEN: an error message will be put out